Building and Maintaining a Safe Work Environment

 Every day it seems we hear yet another story of inappropriate behavior in the workplace.
 Right now the brightest spotlights are shining on entertainers and politicians, but that doesn't mean corporations, or small businesses, are immune.
 Small businesses may not have the media ‘oomph' of a celebrity or elected official, but the damage to morale and reputation could be devastating.

-by Mike McCoy in Training and Keeping Staff on Sunday, November 11, 2018
+Posted in Employment Practices on Sunday, November 11, 2018

 Every day it seems we hear yet another story of inappropriate behavior in the workplace.
 Right now the brightest spotlights are shining on entertainers and politicians, but that doesn’t mean corporations, or small businesses, are immune.
 Small businesses may not have the media ‘oomph’ of a celebrity or elected official, but the damage to morale and reputation could be devastating.